 Difference between Null and Undefined

 Null is used to represent an intentional absence of value.
 It represents a variable whose value is undefined.
-It accepts the one and only value null.
+It accepts only one value, which is null.
 The Null keyword is used to define the Null type in TypeScript, but it is not useful because we can only assign a null value to it.

 ||It is not an assignment value.
 It means a variable has been declared but has not yet been assigned a value.